NetApp-StorageGRID/varnish/README.md

 Modify the `default.vcl` and `mse.conf` files according to your setup (see above).
 As a minimum, change the endpoint in the `vcl_init` section in `default.vcl` and provide directory and filename for the books in `mse.conf`.

 Make sure that directories used in `mse.conf` are included in `docker-compose.yml` and that the resource limits for memory and CPUs can be provided by the docker host.
+You may also want to change the number of Hitch workers to be equal or lower than the number of CPU cores in `Dockerfile`.

 Then run the container using `docker-compose`.
 You may want to use the `--build` paramater to recreate the Docker image if you changed `default.vcl` or `mse.conf`.